thomashirtz/portfolio-management/README.md

 torchsummary

 # License
-This repository is licensed under the terms of the Apache 2.0 License with LLVM Exceptions.
+This repository is licensed under the terms of the Apache 2.0 License.
 See [LICENSE](/LICENSE) for more information.